Volunteer Coordinator Tips & Strategies (Tutorial, Guide, 101)

-- Include a way to request a verification letter in your e-mail, and provide verification letters in a timely manner.
+- Include a way to request a verification letter in your thank you e-mail, and provide verification letters in a timely manner.

 - Feed expo/packet pickup volunteers a meal, even for 4 hour shifts.
 Order Dominos.
+It's inexpensive ($2 per person) and they deliver.
 Also feed them snacks and water bottles.

 - Feed start/finish volunteers breakfast.
 Buy muffins and danishes at Vons the day before.

 - Don't get coffee and don't make coffee.
-It's a big pain to pick up or make.
+It's too much hassle.

 - Feed water station volunteers snacks.
 Buy them at Vons the day before, then place them in water station trucks the day before.